devsAtQuarx/ngo-event-management--admin-app/README.md

 # build for production with minification
 npm run build

-# serve to localhost after build for production
+# serve to localhost after built for production
 firebase serve

 # build for production and view the bundle analyzer report